-What about a healthy diet?
+What do we do about healthy nutrition?

 Healthy and varied

-The convenience of a hot lunch
+The convenience of a warm lunch

-Fresh vegetable snacks for the youngest ones
+Fresh vegetable snacks for the little ones

-Home-made snacks for babies (from four months)
+Homemade snacks for babies (from 4 months)

-Home-made snacks for babies (from six to eight months)
+Homemade snacks for babies (6-8 months)

-Hot lunch from one year
+Warm lunch from 1 year old

 Seeing others eat, encourages you to eat